TiagoMSSantos/MobileRT/README.md

 - [x] Move naive acceleration structure to a class different than Scene
 - [ ] Implement KD-Tree
 - [ ] Make acceleration structures compatible with the lights
+- [ ] Investigate if samplers are properly working

 ### Ray tracing JNI layer
 - [ ] Refactor DrawView translation unit